XplosiveNova/Astrodynamics/README.md

  - Reverse Engineered F-15E Aircraft Takeoff, Cruise-Climb, and Cruise Scenarios
  - Optimization Process of a supercritical airfoil section.

 *A majority of the source code was created by Dr. Julio Cesar Benavides at UT Arlington © 2025 and is notated as such.
+These programs and concepts were explained and derived in-class however and do not reflect a gap in understanding of ode45, bvp4c, etc.
 *However, the mission architecture was designed and created by me using learned knowledge of astrodynamics & GNC.